 ii H.R.
 2742, the Military Dog Retirement Act was introduced in the House on June 11, 2015 "to require that military working dogs be retired in the United States, and for other purposes ..."

-Thanks to our Charter Members, the Huffington Post, US War Dogs.org, TheDogPress.com, Pets For Patriots, and other supporters, the Military Dog Retirement Act was signed by President Obama.
+Thanks to our Charter Members, the Huffington Post, US War Dogs.org, TheDogPress.com, Pets For Patriots, and other supporters, the Military Dog Retirement Act finally passed in 2015 and was signed by President Obama.
+But our duty to K-9s, their handlers, and our veterans is ongoing.

-We also want to call your attention to the man who single-handedly brought K9 Veterans Day to reality.
-Joseph White was the Founder of the K-9 Veterans Day memorial holiday and TheDogPlace.org is honored to have been part of that in 2009.
-Joe was himself a hero.
+Our good friend Joseph White was the Founder of the K-9 Veterans Day memorial holiday and TheDogPlace.org is honored to have been part of that in 2009.
 Before you go, please, sign the petition to make K-9 Veterans Day a National Holiday.
 We can make it happen in 2018!!!